What is the Fund of Funds (FOF)?

 The aim of this strategy is to achieve Appropriate Asset Allocation and Broad Diversification with investments in a variety of fund categories which are all culminated into a single fund.
 Such funds are attractive to small investors who are open to wider exposure categories with fewer risks in comparison to direct investment in securities.
 This gives them a level of comfort of their principal investment not getting wiped out due to market volatility or events like counterparty default, extended inflation, recessionary pressures, etc.

-FOF simply follow this by constructing a portfolio of other hedge funds which could differ depending on the investment strategies respective funds have applied.
-A portfolio manager uses his or her skill and experience for selection of the best underlying hedge fund based on Past performance and other relevant factors.
+FOF simply follows this by constructing a portfolio of other hedge funds which could differ depending on the investment strategies respective funds have applied.
+A portfolio manager uses his or her skill and experience for the selection of the best underlying hedge fund based on past performance and other relevant factors.
 If the manager is talented, this can increase return potential and decrease risk potential.

 This amount can be adjusted depending on the variety and number of the funds in which the investments are going to be made.
 The skills of the fund manager are very important in deciding the number of funds in which diversification has to be made.
 It is a very dynamic activity since constant monitoring is essential for all funds and industries.

 There are some critical benefits in addition to the above points offered by such a structure:

 - Hedge funds can have a tendency to be very opaque regarding their asset classes and their strategies.
 A FOF serves as an Investor’s Proxy responsible for performing due diligence, Manager Selection, and oversight of the hedge fund within its portfolio.

 - The due diligence of the FOF Manager is a formal process that involves conducting background checks before the selection of new managers.
 An in-depth investigation is executed for searching the disciplinary history of the manager with the securities industry, researching their backgrounds, verifying their credentials and checking references of the individual who desires to be Manager of FOF.